Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Content Index:

-Did you know that eCommerce brands lose close to $18 billion in revenues because of cart abandonment?
-One of the primary causes of cart abandonment is the tedious checkout process.
-If you don’t know how to do it, it is about time you learned how to customise the checkout page on WooCommerce site.
+According to Baymard, eCommerce brands lose close to $18 billion in revenues because of cart abandonment.
+One of the primary causes of cart abandonment is the tedious payment completion process.
+Below are three reasons to do it right away.

 Checkout Form